antoniosimic/molecule-generator-ai/README.md

-# molecule-generator-ai
+# Molecule Generator

-A full-stack web app using Reinforcement Learning (PyTorch, Flask) and Next.js to generate novel molecules.
+A modern web application for generating and visualizing molecular structures using reinforcement learning.

+## Project Structure